CertainLach/jrsonnet/docs/benchmarks.md

 ```
 Missing argument: file <str>
-Expected Signature: Sjsonnet 0.4.3
+Expected Signature: Sjsonnet 0.4.9
 usage: sjsonnet [sjsonnet-options] script-file
-  -i --interactive         Run Mill in interactive mode, suitable for opening REPLs and taking user
+  -i --interactive                      Run Mill in interactive mode, suitable for opening REPLs and
-                           input
+                                        taking user input
   -J --jpath <str>                      Specify an additional library search dir (right-most wins)
   -o --output-file <str>                Write to the output file rather than stdout
   -m --multi <str>                      Write multiple files to the directory, list files on stdout
   -c --create-output-dirs               Automatically creates all parent directories for files
   -y --yaml-stream                      Write output as a YAML stream of JSON documents
   -S --string                           Expect a string, manifest as plain text
   -V --ext-str <str>                    <var>[=<val>] Provide 'external' variable as string.
-'If <val> is
+'If
-                           omitted, get from environment var <var>
+                                        <val> is omitted, get from environment var <var>
-  --ext-str-file <str>     <var>=<file> Provide 'external' variable as string from the file
+  --ext-str-file <str>                  <var>=<file> Provide 'external' variable as string from the
+                                        file
   -V --ext-code <str>                   <var>[=<code>] Provide 'external' variable as Jsonnet code.
-If <code> is
-                           omitted, get from environment var <var>
+                                        If <code> is omitted, get from environment var <var>
-  --ext-code-file <str>    <var>=<file> Provide 'external' variable as Jsonnet code from the file
+  --ext-code-file <str>                 <var>=<file> Provide 'external' variable as Jsonnet code
+                                        from the file
   -A --tla-str <str>                    <var>[=<val>] Provide top-level arguments as string.
-'If <val> is
+'If
-                           omitted, get from environment var <var>
+                                        <val> is omitted, get from environment var <var>
-  --tla-str-file <str>     <var>=<file> Provide top-level arguments variable as string from the file
+  --tla-str-file <str>                  <var>=<file> Provide top-level arguments variable as string
+                                        from the file
   -V --tla-code <str>                   <var>[=<val>] Provide top-level arguments as Jsonnet code.
-'If <val> is
-                           omitted, get from environment var <var>
+                                        'If <val> is omitted, get from environment var <var>
-  --tla-code-file <str>    <var>=<file> Provide top-level arguments variable as Jsonnet code from
+  --tla-code-file <str>                 <var>=<file> Provide top-level arguments variable as Jsonnet
-                           the file
+                                        code from the file
   -n --indent <int>                     How much to indent your output JSON
   -p --preserve-order                   Preserves order of keys in the resulting JSON
   --strict                              Enforce some additional syntax limitations
   --yaml-out                            Write output as a YAML document
   file <str>                            The jsonnet file you wish to evaluate
-  --yaml-debug             Generate source line comments in the output YAML doc to make it easier to
+  --yaml-debug                          Generate source line comments in the output YAML doc to make
-                           figure out where values come from.
+                                        it easier to figure out where values come from.
   --no-static-errors                    Turn static errors into warnings
   --fatal-warnings                      Fail if any warnings were emitted
+  -e --exec                             Evaluate the given string as Jsonnet rather than treating it
+                                        as a file name
+  --no-duplicate-keys-in-comprehension  Raise an error if an object comprehension contains duplicate
+                                        keys
+  --strict-import-syntax                Raise an error if import expressions are used without proper
+                                        parentheses, e.g. import "foo".bar rather than (import
+                                        "foo").bar
+  --strict-inherited-assertions         Properly handle assertions defined in a Jsonnet dictionary
+                                        that is extended more than once

 ```